 We have a variety of tools we can use to get the improvement you’re looking for:

 We are able to design prescriptions (ErgopticsTM) that do more than allow you to see clearly.
 ErgopticsTM prescrip

 Vision Therapy (Opto-mization Training)

 You may also be a candidate for vision therapy.
-Our Opto-mization Training Vision Therapy recalibrates how your eyes and brain work together, and enhance your performance.
+Our Opto-mization Training Vision Therapy recalibrates how your eyes and brain work together, and enhances your performance.